drBenway/pixi-vn-wiki/start/transition.md

     let effect = new FadeAlphaTicker({
         ...props,
         type: "show",
-        // After the effect is done, the old canvas element is removed
+        // After the effect is done, the old canvas component is removed
         aliasToRemoveAfter: oldCanvasAlias,
         startOnlyIfHaveTexture: true,
     }, 10, priority)